Cosmological Dynamics of Accelerating Model in $f(T)$ Gravity with Special Forms of Deceleration Parameter: Observational Constriants

-here, \( H_0 = h \times 100 \) km/(s·Mpc).
+here, \( H_0 = h \times 100 \) km/(sec·Mpc).
 This parameter is incorporated into the relevant \( \chi^2 \) expression for the Pantheon data during the MCMC analysis as \cite{36,50,51,52,53}

-here, \( \nabla \mu_i = \mu_{obs}(z_i) - \mu_{th}(z_i) \), \( C_{ij}^{-1} \) denotes the inverse of the covariance matrix, and \( \mu_{th} \) is given by the equation \eqref{equ(24)}.
-Since the luminosity distance depends on the Hubble parameter, we employ the emcee package\cite{37} along with the relevant equation to obtain the maximum likelihood estimate using the Joint (CC+Pantheon) dataset.
+here, \( \nabla \mu_i = \mu_{obs}(z_i) - \mu_{th}(z_i) \), \( C_{ij}^{-1} \) denotes the inverse of the covariance matrix, and \( \mu_{th} \) is given by the equation \eqref{equ(27)}.
+Since the luminosity distance depends on the Hubble parameter, we employ the emcee package\cite{37} along with the relevant equation to obtain the maximum likelihood estimate using the joint (CC+Pantheon) dataset.
 The joint $\chi^{2}$ for the maximum likelihood estimate is defined as \( \chi_{CC}^2 + \chi_P^2 \).
-The resulting median values of model parameters from the MCMC analysis are presented in table (\ref{tab: Table 1}).
+Figures (\ref{fig: Figure 2}) and (\ref{fig: Figure 9}) are exhibited for 1$\sigma$ and 2$\sigma$ likelihood contour maps and $1D$ distributions with MCMC analysis through the combination of CC+Pantheon datasets.
+The resulting median values of model parameters from the MCMC analysis are presented in Table (\ref{tab: Table 1}) and Table (\ref{tab: Table 2}).